- Doctoral Candidate

 Sophie Maddocks is a researcher, teacher and digital rights advocate.
-Particularly concerned with online gender-based violence, Maddocks has produced research on "revenge porn," deep fakes and trolling.
+Particularly concerned with cyber-sexual violence, she has published research on image-based abuse (commonly misnamed “revenge porn”), deep fakes and gender-based trolling.

-Her current work examines individual, organizational and legislative responses to image-based online abuse.
-Through Fellowships at the Netter Center for Community Partnerships and the Center for Media at Risk, Maddocks conducts research that’s qualitative, participatory and youth-led.
-Maddocks holds an M.A. in Media Studies from The New School where she was a Fulbright Scholar; a Postgraduate Certificate in Education from the University of Warwick; and a B.A. in Social and Political Sciences from the University of Cambridge.
-Before joining the Annenberg School, Maddocks held various teaching and advocacy roles in the British education system.
+Sophie’s current work examines individual, organizational and legislative responses to image-based sexual abuse.
+Through Fellowships at the Netter Center for Community Partnerships and the Center for Media at Risk, she conducts research that’s qualitative, participatory, and youth led.
+Sophie holds an M.A. in Media Studies from The New School for Public Engagement where she was a Fulbright Scholar; a Postgraduate Certificate in Education from the University of Warwick; and a B.A. in Social and Political Sciences from the University of Cambridge.
+Before joining the Annenberg School, she held various teaching and advocacy roles in the British education system.

 - B.A., University of Cambridge, 2012